- Summary

 Two miles from downtown, the 3.5-acre Ruth Bancroft Garden & Nursery has earned international acclaim for its collection of cacti, succulents, and drought-tolerant plants.
 Or stroll the winding paths at the free Gardens of Heather Farm to see more than 1,000 roses in the Cowden Rose Garden and native California plants in its Diablo Ascent Garden.

-Outdoor Adventures Around Walnut Creek
+Outdoor Activities Around Walnut Creek

 Mount Diablo rises to an elevation of 3,849 feet, creating Walnut Creek’s dramatic natural backdrop and offering endless hiking, mountain biking, and road cycling opportunities at Mount Diablo State Park.
 The park’s 1930s-vintage Summit Visitor Center has an observation deck with views that stretch a remarkable 200 miles in every direction.